-E-wheeling is emerging as an efficient and low energy way to travel in Brisbane.
+E-bikes and e-scooters are emerging as an efficient and low energy way to travel in Brisbane.
 The ‘E’ stands for electric, and there are various options available across the city.
 This page focuses on two of the most popular: electric bikes and electric scooters.

-E-wheeling is a key initiative of the Transport Plan for Brisbane – Implementation Plan 2018 aimed at encouraging greater use of e-bikes, e-scooters and emerging active transport options, and ensuring safe practices and behaviour when sharing bikeways and pathways.
+E-mobility is a key initiative of the Transport Plan for Brisbane – Implementation Plan 2018 aimed at encouraging greater use of e-bikes, e-scooters and emerging active transport options, and ensuring safe practices and behaviour when sharing bikeways and pathways.

 Electric bikes have a small motor powered by a rechargeable battery, but also keep you pedalling so you get the best of both worlds: the benefits of exercise and a power boost when you need it.
 Recent research confirms the exercise benefits for people who switch from driving cars to riding e-bikes.